DerekStrickland/katacoda-scenarios/secure-consul-on-kubernetes/step5.md

 ### TLS Changes

-Configure Kubernetes to forward the HTTP port (8500) to your development host so that you can interract with the Consul CLI from the development host.
-Note port 8501 is being forwarded.
-With TLS enabled, Consul uses port 8501 for HTTPS traffic.
+In a separate terminal, configure Kubernetes to forward port 8501 so that you can interract with the Consul CLI from the development host.
+Note that with TLS enabled, Consul uses port 8501 instead of 8500.

 `kubectl port-forward --address 0.0.0.0 katacoda-consul-server-0 8500:8501`{{execute T3}}

-You must also set the CONSUL_HTTP_SSL environment variable to true on any host attempting to execute Consul CLI commands.
-Do that now with the following command:
+You must set the CONSUL_HTTP_SSL environment variable to true on any host attempting to execute Consul CLI commands.
+Do that now from the development host with the following command:

 `export CONSUL_HTTP_SSL=true`{{execute T1}}